arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 }
 ```

 The Opta™ will have the main `loop()` to prioritize tasks to communicate with Arduino Cloud and local processes.
-It will have the job of managing profile data and energy distribution control logic with Arduino Cloud instance updates.
+It will manage profile data and energy distribution control logic with Arduino Cloud instance updates.
 While the `modbus_line()` will focus on handling Modbus RTU protocol-based communication over the RS-485 interface.

-The `modbus_com_monitor()` serves to display all the essential electrical information obtained via 7M.24 energy meter,
+The `modbus_com_monitor()` displays all the essential electrical information obtained via the 7M.24 energy meter.

 ```arduino
 void loop() {